 And here's the problem, though, Joe, is they never get held accountable.

-They never have to have to retract, they never have to apologize, they never have to admit they're wrong.
+They never have to admit they're wrong.

 Where's the rest of the media?

-And why not go in all the way and point out, oh yeah, that very dossier was used to commit fraud on a Pfizer court, take away the rights of one Carter Page to spy on a presidential candidate and a president.
+And why not go in all the way and point out, oh, yeah, that very dossier was used to commit fraud on a Pfizer court, take away the rights of one Carter Page to spy on a presidential candidate and a president.

-I'm telling you, Sean, I I think here they're gonna pay, and I don't mean in terms of integrity, and I don't mean in terms of ratings.
+And I don't mean in terms of integrity, and I don't mean in terms of ratings.

-I'm talking about out of their wallets, because you look at the lawsuits are going to be coming against the joy reads of the world, against MSNBC, against CNN, against everybody who painted, including the President of the United States, by the way, defamation lawsuits.
+Because you look at the lawsuits that are going to be coming against the Joy Reeds of the world, against MSNBC, against CNN, against everybody who painted, including the President of the United States, by the way.

-And what NBC did yesterday, MSNBC, where they actually followed the jury ban, run a red light to keep up with it, and then say, oh no, we weren't there to photograph the jury.
+And what NBC did yesterday, MSNBC, where they actually followed the jury ban, run a red light to keep up with it, and then say, oh, no, we weren't there to photograph the jury.

-Oh boy, it's coming.
+Oh, boy, it's coming.

 They will be in a court of law.